-Best acoustic guitars under $1,000 in 2024: get great tone for less
+Best acoustic guitars under $1,000 2025: expert picks for great tone on a budget

 Enjoy superb playability and sound with our guide to the top mid-priced acoustics

 With $1,000 to spend on a new acoustic guitar, you can get a lot for your money.
-Moving firmly past the beginner instrument level you're well into the zone of solid tops, better bracing, and nicer tonewoods.
-The best acoustic guitars under $1,000 will deliver sumptuous sounds, and offer the perfect stepping stone for the next part of your guitar-playing journey.
+Moving firmly past the beginner instrument level, you're well into the zone of solid tops, better bracing, and nicer tonewoods.
+The best acoustic guitars under $1,000 will deliver sumptuous sounds and offer the perfect stepping stone for the next part of your guitar-playing journey.

 Our top picks